10 days from £7315pp plus international flights.

 International flights, visas, departure taxes, premium drinks, travel insurance, optional activities and items of a personal nature.

-Getting there: You need to fly into and out of Lusaka for this trip.
-Return flights from the UK will cost from about £700 pp, and British Airways is usually the best option for most travellers.
+You need to fly into and out of Lusaka for this trip.
+Return flights from the UK will cost from about £900 pp.

 An authentic bush experience in a lovely area of Lower Zambezi National Park.